acmonboarding/sockshop/README.md

     $ ./defineCredentials.sh
     ```

 1. Execute `setupInfrastructure.sh` in the `scripts` directory.
-This script deploys a container registry and Jenkins service within your cluster, as well as an initial deployment of the sockshop application in the *dev*, *staging*, and *production* namespaces. **Note:** the script will run for some time (~5 min), since it will wait for Jenkins to boot before setting credentials via the Jenkins REST API.
+This script deploys a container registry and Jenkins service within your cluster, as well as an initial deployment of the sockshop application in the *dev*, *staging*, and *production* namespaces. **Note:** the script will run for some time (~5 min).

     ```console
     $ ./setupInfrastructure.sh
+    ```
+It is possible to run the script with an argument of `light` to only deploy the app in the *dev* namespace, reducing the resource requirements.
+If running in this mode, the entire application can be deployed on a GCE `n1-standard-4` (*4vCPUs, 15GB memory*) or equivalent.

+    ```console
+    $ ./setupInfrastructure.sh light
     ```

 1. To verify the deployment of the sockshop service, retrieve the URLs of your front-end in the dev, staging, and production environments with the `kubectl get svc` *`service`* `-n` *`namespace`* command: